-Engagement Rate is a metric that marketers use to measure brands’ effectiveness at engaging their audiences, and recently Facebook announced that it will be introducing Engagement Rate in its updated Insights Tool.
+Engagement Rate is a metric that social media marketers use to measure a brand’s effectiveness at engaging their audience, and recently Facebook announced that it will be introducing Engagement Rate in its updated Insights Tool.

-Engagement Rate is used to compare engagement performance not only on a brand’s post but also across Facebook posts from brands with different audience sizes.
+Social marketers use Engagement Rate to compare engagement performance not only on a brand’s post but also across Facebook posts from brands with different audience sizes.
 However, the Engagement Rate metric within Facebook Insights is a post metric available only to Page Admins.

 Engagement Rate is designed to measure what share of your audience engaged with your content, and calculating it depends on which data sources you are using.

 Facebook Insights data provides in-depth unique user totals for engagement actions on your posts, as well as post Reach.
 This allows the owner of a page to calculate engagement rate based on more than likes, shares, and comments.